Resource: aws_instance#

 Each of the network_interface

-blocks attach a network interface to an EC2 instance during boot time.
+blocks attaches a network interface to an EC2 instance during boot time.

 If you should need at any point to detach/modify/re-attach a network interface to the instance, use the aws_network_interface